 What is a Newspaper Report?

-News reports are found in newspapers and are designed to provide people with information about what is happening in the world.
+A newspaper report is a news story found in newspapers and are designed to provide people with information about what is happening in the world.
 News is new information and is usually about something that has just happened.
 All news reports follow a certain structure and have the same key features.

 Features of a Newspaper Report